 How to Whiten Pillows and Mattresses

 Ever wonder why your pillows and mattresses become so yellow with time?
-Read on to find out why, then learn how to whiten pillows and mattresses and keep them clean and beautiful and help prevent dust mites.
+Read on to find out why, then learn how to whiten pillows and mattresses and keep them clean and beautiful.
+Also learn how to help prevent dust mites.

-Everything in your house needs to be maintained or, at the very least, the majority of things need to be cleaned.
+Everything in your house needs to be maintained, at the very least, and the majority of things need to be cleaned.
 Your pillows and mattress are no different.
 So how do you whiten pillows and mattresses that have turned yellow or dull?

 Your pillows and mattress are probably home to some very visible stains and discoloration.
 Additionally, they can even be a breeding ground for mites and bad odors.

-Would you like to get rid of this stains and leave behind beautiful and clean white fabric?
+Would you like to get rid of these stains and leave behind beautiful and clean white fabric?
 Of course!
 Keep reading to learn how to whiten pillows and mattresses.

 You might like: 6 Forgotten Places to Clean in Your Home